weaviate/weaviate-io/developers/weaviate/api/graphql/additional-operators.md

 ## Limit argument

-The `limit` argument restricts the number of results to a specified positive integer.
+The `limit` argument restricts the number of results.
 These operators support `limit`:

 - `Get{}`
 - `Explore{}`